mdphys/PhysicalModeling/README.md

 # Physical Modeling Sound Synthesis

-*Repo containing the lecture material and source code for the physical modelling course offered in the PhD programme in Mathematics at the University of Bologna*
+*Repo containing the lecture material and source code for the physical modelling course offered in the PhD programme in Mathematics at the University of Bologna, Feb - June 2025*

 All recordings are linked from the `rec` subfolder.
 Links should be accessible to anyone with a UniBO email account